abhisheksrocks/async_button/README.md

 );
 ```

-Here again, you can use the following constructor which has some pre-defined styles
+Here again, you can use the following constructor instead

 ```dart
 AsyncTextButton.withDefaultStyles(